surdouski/sniffs/README.md

     ...
 ```

-### unnamed placeholders
+### Wildcard Placeholders

-If you want to match on anything, you can do so with an unnamed placeholder.
-This example
+If you want to match on anything, you can create a wildcard placeholder by not specifying any placeholder options.
-effectively matches on `+/temperature`:
+This example effectively matches on the topic of `+/temperature`:

 ```python
 @app.route("<room>/temperature")